twingly/feedjira.herokuapp.com/README.md

 # Feedjira app

 Fetches and parses RSS feeds and returns the data in JSON.
+Uses [Feedjira](http://feedjira.com/).

 ## Develop